WebHare/platform/whtree/modules/system/doc/topics/installation/fromsource.md

 wh fixbuild
 ```

-If you get stuck debugging build issues, you can try to ask for help on the [WebHare developers group](https://groups.google.com/a/webhare.dev/g/developers)
+If you get stuck debugging build issues, you can try to ask for help on the [WebHare discussions on GitHub](https://github.com/WebHare/platform/discussions)

 Please post as much of the error log as possible of your *last* 'wh make' attempt that didn't generate any further progress.